 - Take inventory before a shipment arrives.
 Trying to take inventory while employees are loading the shelves will cause mass confusion and double-counted items.

 - Use consistent measurement standards.
 When tracking inventory, managers should use the same data.
-Switching from pounds to ounces or from number of boxes to number of cans will cause significant confusion and large fluctuations in inventory.
+Switching from pounds to ounces or from the number of boxes to the number of cans will cause significant confusion and large fluctuations in inventory.

 Ready to take your inventory management to the next level with top-notch inventory management software?
 MarketMan provides an all-in-one solution for restaurant management tasks, whether you run one restaurant or 100.
 Sign up for a free demo with MarketMan.